geofrancis/esp32-cam-fpv/rpi_drivers/5.10.103-v7+/readme.md

 or ```tcpdump -i wlan0mon```

-If no packets are received, uncomment other folder in script ad run again.
+If no packets are received, uncomment other folder in script and run again.

 Building for other kernel versions
 -